oracle/node-oracledb/INSTALL.md

 dumpbin /dependents oci.dll
 ```

-If you see `MSVCR120.dll` then you need the VS 2013 Redistributable.
+For example, if you see `MSVCR120.dll` then you need the VS 2013
-If you see `MSVCR100.dll` then you need the VS 2010 Redistributable.
+Redistributable.
+If you see `MSVCR100.dll` then you need the VS 2010
-If you see `MSVCR80.dll` then you need the VS 2005 Redistributable.
+Redistributable.
+If you see `MSVCR80.dll` then you need the VS 2005
+Redistributable.

 ##### 3.4.1.7 Run an example program